jeffhandley/jeffhandley.github.io/_posts/2020-03-24-my-home-office-setup.md

 1. Availability indicator light from [Luxafor](https://luxafor.com/) - **$37**
     * [Luxafor Flag](https://luxafor.com/flag-usb-busylight-availability-indicator/)
 1. Cables - **$50**
-    * Thunderbolt cables
+    * Thunderbolt
-    * DVI cable
+    * DisplayPort
-    * USB uplink cable
+    * USB uplink

-All told, I spent **$2,123** on this equipment.
+All told, I spent $2,123 on this equipment.
 I also spent $64 on paint from Sherwin Williams ([Web Gray](https://www.sherwin-williams.com/homeowners/color/find-and-explore-colors/paint-colors-by-family/SW7075-web-gray)), which gave the room a relaxing ambiance and provided a great background to have behind me on camera.
-Including the paint, I invested **$2,187** into my home office.
+Including the paint, **I invested $2,187 into my home office.**

 ## Desk